-Before we start on your territorial campaign, I'd like you to keep a few thoughts flashing in the back of your mind.
+Before you start on your territorial campaign, keep a few thoughts flashing in the back of your mind.

 1) Be Believable: your focus is to convince your horse to trust you, not fear you.